Using free WiFi at airports is convenient but potentially dangerous. According to a Coronet study, these four airports are the riskiest:

 1. San Diego International Airport in California.

-There is a 30% chance of connecting to a medium-risk network and a 11% chance of connecting to high-risk hotspot at this airport.
+There is a 30 percent chance of connecting to a medium-risk network and a 11 percent chance of connecting to high-risk hotspot at this airport.
 The researchers even found an “evil twin” Wi-Fi access point with the name “#SANfreewifi”, which was being used for Address Resolution Protocol (ARP) poisoning attacks.
 With this type of attack, cybercriminals can eavesdrop on the data being sent over the Wi-Fi network, steal sensitive data, and carry out other malicious activities.

 2. John Wayne Airport-Orange County Airport in California.

-At this facility, the probability of connecting to a medium-risk hotspot is 26%, while the probability of connecting to high-risk one is 7%.
+At this facility, the probability of connecting to a medium-risk hotspot is 26 percent, while the probability of connecting to high-risk one is 7 percent.

 3. Houston William Hobby International Airport in Texas.

 When the researchers were scanning the Wi-Fi networks at this airport, they found a cybercriminal using a Wi-Fi hotspot named “SouthwestWiFi” to perform on attacks on SSL/HTTPS traffic.
-This is one reason why there is a 21% chance of connecting to a medium-risk network at this facility and a 6% chance of connecting to high-risk one.
+This is one reason why there is a 21 percent chance of connecting to a medium-risk network at this facility and a 6 percent chance of connecting to high-risk one.

 4. Southwest Florida International Airport.

-At this location, the probability of connecting to a medium-risk hotspot is 19%, while the probability of connecting to high-risk one is 6%.
+At this location, the probability of connecting to a medium-risk hotspot is 19 percent, while the probability of connecting to high-risk one is 6 percent.

 These percentages might not seem too bad until you compare them to the national level.
-When looking at all 45 airports as a whole, there is only a 1% chance of connecting to a medium-risk network and a 0.6% chance of connecting to high-risk hotspot.
+When looking at all 45 airports as a whole, there is only a 1 percent chance of connecting to a medium-risk network and a 0.6 percent chance of connecting to high-risk hotspot.
 So, if you are visiting one of these four airports, you should be more vigilant about security if you plan to use free Wi-Fi there.

 How to Protect Your Business Data While Using Free Airport Wi-Fi

-No matter what airport you are in, it is a good idea to do the following if you use plan to use free Wi-Fi:
+No matter where you are, it is a good idea to do the following if you use plan to use free Wi-Fi: